alissa-huskey/python-class/docs/reference/glossary.md

 Syntax
   A set of rules that determine how a programming language is understood by the computer.
 Grammar, but for code.

+Truthy
+  A value that is True when evaluated in a `boolean` context.

 Type
 Data Type